cocktails-for-programmers/Cocktails-for-programmers-v2.0/README.EN.md

 - Quickly put a straw into a shot and drink it like a B-52 shot
 ```

-Cool guys in movies chew a gum.
-Don't forget take one in the space.
+Cool guys chew a gum in the movies.
+Don't forget take at least one into space.

 ![Rocket Science](https://raw.githubusercontent.com/the-teacher/Cocktails-for-programmers-v2.0/master/images/rocket_science_1.jpg "Rocket Science")